 KNAU continues to explore ways to continue providing excellent programming while controlling these costs.
 Overall, the station remains financially healthy.
-The net position increased by \$223,195.
+The net position increased by \$141,051 in fiscal year 2024.

-Request for Information

-This financial report is designed to provide a general overview of KNAU's finances for KNAU management, and NAU.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to KNAU Arizona Public Radio, Attention General Manager, and P.O.
+Request for information - This financial report is designed to provide a general overview of KNAU's finances for KNAU management, and NAU.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to KNAU Arizona Public Radio, Attention: General Manager, and P.O.
 Box 5764, Flagstaff, Arizona 86011.